-The mission of Profiles in Catholicism is to interview people of faith to learn more about the spiritual, societal, and health issues that are important to them, promote evangelization and religious vocations, provide financial support to people with cancer and the organizations that help them, and provide news updates.
+The mission of Profiles in Catholicism is to interview people of faith to learn more about the spiritual, societal, and health issues that are important to them, promote evangelization and religious vocations, provide financial support to people with cancer, HIV/AIDS, those living in extreme poverty, and the organizations that help them, and provide news updates.

 A Quote to Remember

 “The term dissociation is ordinarily used to describe the phenomenon of compartmentalization or fragmentation of mental contents.
 It does not ascribe any particular mechanism by which the dissociative process occurs.
 Does dissociation occur as a result of automatic, nonconscious processes, or are there other specific mechanisms by which it occurs?
 Especially in the context of describing amnesia, the term repression is widely used in connection with several different mechanisms.
 As it is commonly used, it often implies how individuals may block our memories of uncomfortable or conflictual experiences.
 If done consciously, the mechanism is more accurately called suppression, which results from actively trying not to think about negative experiences.”